humairaasaleh/RockPaperScissors/README.md

 This is a stretch task which will be quite challenging, but is something to take home to work on.
 Create a leaderboard which stores the winners/scores from each game played.

+To further increase your software developer skills, create some unit tests for your code.
+This will require you to do some individual research, but will be a good thing to talk about in interviews.

 ## Developers Guide

 * In the browser of the app: right click, select `Inspect`, then naviagate to the `Console` tab.
 This is where you will see any errors or if you log anything to the console.